yomarguti/codestream/atom/README.md

 # CodeStream

-Build a knowledge base for your codebase.
-CodeStream allows your development team to collaborate within Atom and conversation threads automatically become annotations that live with your codebase forever, so your codebase gets smarter over time.
+Build the knowledge base behind your codebase.
+CodeStream allows your development team to communicate within Atom and conversation threads automatically become annotations that live with your codebase forever.

 ![FullIDE](https://codestream.zendesk.com/hc/article_attachments/360000712271/CodeStream.png)